vasanidhruvi/green-shield/README.md

-# Carbon Nexus: Your Personal Sustainability Companion
+# Green Shield: Your Personal Sustainability Companion

-Carbon Nexus is a comprehensive web application designed to empower users to understand, track, and reduce their environmental impact.
-By gamifying sustainable actions, providing personalized AI-driven tips, and fostering a sense of community, Carbon Nexus aims to make eco-friendly living accessible, rewarding, and impactful.
+Green Shield is a comprehensive web application designed to empower users to understand, track, and reduce their environmental impact.
+By gamifying sustainable actions, providing personalized AI-driven tips, and fostering a sense of community, Green Shield aims to make eco-friendly living accessible, rewarding, and impactful.

 ## ✨ Key Features